aschosser/sf_tv2fluidge/README.md

 TemplaVoila migration to Fluidtemplate and Grid Element
 =======================================================

+This fork of https://github.com/derhansen/sf_tv2fluidge adds compatibility with TYPO3 v8.

+---

 ## What is it?

 A TYPO3 Extension with tools that can be helpful when migrating an existing TYPO3 website